rozensoftware/whip4brats/README.md

 - A weekly calendar indicating the range of available time: from an hour with minutes, to an hour with minutes
 - Disabling/Enabling surveillance
 - Three-level system with supervisor service, command execution application and GUI app for setting time and other parameters
-- Temporary removal of the lock from 5 to 30 minutes
+- Temporary removal of the lock from 5 minutes to 1 hour
+- Multilingual (currently English and Polish - mostly translated)

 ## Installation

-To install service run the command like below as you with elevated privileges:
+To install service run the command like below with elevated privileges:

 ```powershell
 ./brat-server --register